kentcdodds/advanced-remix/exercise/07-pending-ui/README.md

 ## 💪 Exercise

 We've slowed down the customers' page load time.
+We're going to pretend that the backend for loading the invoice details for our customers is quite slow.
 So navigating around the customers will be slow and frustrating.
+One thing we should do to address this better is to give the user an indication that we're working on their request to navigate.
 We already have a spinner component implemented for you.
 Your job is just to render it when the app is loading.
 Using `useTransition` you can render the spinner when the app is in a loading state (💰 or a not "idle" state).